erikdmitchell/uci-results/readme.md

 4/17
 Fixed FQ, all set, need to hard code.

-3. TODO: nittany gets a 1.0, this needs to be adjusted using previous years uci points in field (need previous years results).
-2. TOTO: Once fq ia hard coded, need methods to adjust and update
-4. TODO: try accessing 2012/2013 season
-5. TODO: write functions/code to diplay races and details (shortcode perhaps) and rank riders
-TODO: add db setup
 Error:?
 Warning: Division by zero in /Users/erik/Sites/wordpress/wp-content/plugins/uci-curl/classes/field-quality.php on line 250

 4/18